Sawyerg3/Who-He-Play-For/README.md

 This project was inspired by Inside the NBA's "Who He Play For Segment".

 ## Status
-Abandoned untill free NBA api is found
+Abandoned untill free NBA api alternative is found